Xenon Amiga 1988

 - Spacebar or joystick "waggle" shifts between jet and tank

-The scrolling playfield dimensions for each level are 208x4608 pixels.
+The scrolling playfield dimensions for each sector are 208x4608 pixels.
 Due to thick screen-borders and a sidepanel the active drawspace is only 208x192.

 Xenon manual: 14 pages.